Trust centre

 pseudonymize

-Swap each detected value for a reversible token before dispatch, then restore the real values in the response.
-The model never sees a name, number or secret.
+Swap each value for a reversible token before dispatch; the model never sees the real one.

 mode